-Lee Graese grew up on a small dairy farm near Prairie Farm, Wisconsin, milking cows, raising a few crops, and playing sports.
+Lee Graese grew up on a small family dairy farm near Prairie Farm, Wisconsin, milking cows, raising a few crops, and playing sports.
 Through Lee’s sports affiliation, he became intrigued by the world of fitness and the capabilities of the human body when proper nutrition and training were present.
 Since Lee was in charge of taking care of the cows, he would feed morning and night, before school, after school, and on weekends.
 Subsequently, Lee was unable to get into the gym so he improvised.
 While filling the feed cart to feed the cows, Lee used a crowbar and feed sack to do some lifting.
 Lee’s humble morning lifting routine would ultimately grow his passion for lifting at a competitive level, putting him on a path to achieve his eventual goal of setting an American Record in the Dead Lift, completely drug free.
 In 1983, Lee was able to prove his theory to the nay-saying rampant drug users of the time telling him to go home because it couldn’t be done, that with proper nutrition and training, the human mind and body are capable of incredible things.
-Post competition days, Lee went on to coach many professional athletes and bodybuilders while sitting on an advisory board for a sports nutrition company.
+Post competition days, Lee went on to coach many professional athletes and bodybuilders while sitting on the advisory board for a sports nutrition company.

 One day while training in his gym, Lee met Mary, a smart, foxy, freshly-graduated dietitian who’d recently moved to town after landing a job.
 Mary was interested in fitness as well and proceeded to get her membership at Lee’s gym.
 Lee was focused on training and hardly noticed her.
 Over time, the two crossed paths at the gym enough to eventually go on a date and the rest is history.
 Mary successfully ran a nutritional supplement company until the early 90’s.
 In 1994, Lee decided to materialize his second boyhood dream; a dream of ranching.
 Mary, having grown up on a hog farm in southern Minnesota, and Lee had both sworn when they left home that they never wanted anything to do with farming again, at least as they'd known it.
 However, ranching seemed different.
 Lee & Mary committed immediately after discovering they could actually own and raise bison, Lee's beloved animal, the icon of the American West and hero of the plains in every western settlement book he'd ever read growing up.
 Lee learned of an annual bison surplus sale at Blue Mounds State Park in Southwestern Minnesota, found a friend with a pickup and stock trailer and set off to see what would come of the day.
 Having no experience in judging a bison, he used some of his knowledge of human body confirmation acquired through judging bodybuilding competitions.
 Lee selected a stout-statured 2 year old bison bull and a healthy, 8 month old heifer calf.
-Northstar Bison was born that mid-October day but Lee & Mary had no idea what would come of this new little hobby.
+Northstar Bison was born that mid-October day but Lee & Mary (and us kids) had no idea what would come of this new little hobby.

 After falling in love with the animal even more, Lee purchased a few bred females and Northstar had it’s first orange calves romping the pastures the following spring.
 In the fall of 1997, their first bull calf had reached maturity.
 Lee and Mary both understood from their nutritional backgrounds how valuable the meat was but there were no developed markets at the time.
 Mary rolled up her sleeves and began reaching out to contacts in their health-conscious community.
 The bison meat's health properties were exactly what they had always been looking for to refer their athletes to which gave Mary great excitement and confidence to stand behind the product.
 The decision to harvest this first bison bull rather than sell it for breeding began a process as unique and intriguing as the bison.
-Without knowing how it would be done or exactly why, Lee decided the animal must be dispatched in the field rather than being loaded and hauled to the slaughter plant alive.
+Without knowing how it would be done or exactly why, Lee decided the animal must be harvested in the field rather than being loaded and hauled to the slaughter plant alive.
 Plans were laid and Northstar's very first field harvest went marvelously well.
 Though a bittersweet moment, it felt right.